Whatsapp Icon

 • Chemotherapy: Systemic chemotherapy is frequently used, particularly for more advanced KS.
 Liposomal anthracyclines, such as Daunorubicin (DaunoXome) or Doxorubicin (Doxil), are preferred due to their effectiveness in targeting KS lesions while minimizing side effects.

-• Immunotherapy: Immunomodulatory treatments, like Interferon-alpha, can boost the immune system's ability to fight KS, especially in early stages or when HIV is well-controlled.
+• Immunotherapy: Immunomodulatory treatments, like Interferon-alpha, can boost the immune system's ability to fight KS, especially in the early stages or when HIV is well-controlled.

 • Antiretroviral Therapy (ART): For HIV-associated KS, effective ART is foundational.
 Controlling HIV reduces the risk of KS progression and can lead to the regression of lesions.